endail/hx711/README.md

 - `void powerDown()`

 - `void setConfig( Channel c = Channel::A, Gain g = Gain::GAIN_128 )`.
 Changes the channel and gain of the HX711 chip.
-An `std::invalid_argument` exception will be thrown if the given channel and gain are incompatible.
+An `std::invalid_argument` will be thrown if the given channel and gain are incompatible.
 See the datasheet for more information.

 ---